ansible/ansible-runner/docs/intro.rst

 Container-based Execution
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``--containerized`` setting instructs **Ansible Runner** to execute **Ansible** tasks inside a container environment.
-A default execution environment is provided on Docker Hub at [ansible/ansible-runner](https://hub.docker.com/r/ansible/ansible-runner).
+A default execution environment is provided on Quay.io at `ansible/ansible-runner <https://quay.io/repository/ansible/ansible-runner>`_.
 Users also have the option of building their own container for executing playbooks, however.

 To build an execution environment locally, run: